X

 Finally we'll explore the Higashi-Chaya District.
 A chaya (teahouse) is an exclusive type of restaurant where guests are entertained by geisha who perform song and dance.
 During the Edo Period, chaya were found in designated entertainment districts, usually just outside the city limits.
 Of the three districts, the Higashi-Chaya is the largest and by far the most interesting.
 Two chaya, the Shima Teahouse and Kaikaro Teahouse, are open to the public.
 Other buildings along the central street now house cafes and shops.
 One of the shops, Hakuza, sells gold leaf products, a specialty of Kanazawa, and displays a tea ceremony room which is completely covered in gold leaf.

-* This morning our large luggage will be sent ahead to Kyoto for us.
-Please pack a smaller bag for two nights.
+* This morning our large luggage will be sent ahead to Kyoto for us (which is also a good thing due to the small size of hotel rooms in this city).
+Please pack a smaller bag for two nights -- we will be able to drop these bags at the hotel in Kanazawa before beginning our sightseeing.

 Overnight in Kanazawa.